 - All classes at the College are web enhanced.
 "Web enhanced" means that components of the course, such as assignments and online discussions, may be located online in the class D2L/NS Online course shell and used in the course, even if the course meets in a classroom on ground. - You must have access to a computer and an internet connection to complete assignments, engage in online discussions, and access various course materials through D2L/NS Online course shells. - You may also be required to use free video conferencing platforms (examples: Zoom, Teams, etc.) for course sessions and meetings. - You will be responsible for appropriate dress while on video.
-This means that you are expected to dress as if you were in a classroom.

-- You will be responsible for a distraction free environment while on video.
+This means that you are expected to dress as if you were in a classroom. - You will be responsible for a distraction free environment while on video.
 This means that the professor and others in the course should not be able to hear noise in your home, such as cell phones, TVs, or barking dogs.
 The best way to do this is to keep yourself on "mute" until you need to speak. - You will be responsible for making sure your background is neutral.
 Keep in mind that students and professors come from all around the world, and you are all a part of our community.
 Therefore, please avoid having images in your background that may be offensive to your classmates. - Certain publisher materials, such as textbook figures, may not work on cellphones and may require a laptop or a tablet. - If you have questions or concerns regarding access to a computer or internet resources, please contact your instructor.
-Additional information is available on this website: https://www.nscc.edu/current-students/student-online-resources/access-to-internet-and-technology.
+Additional information is available on the access to internet and technology website.